isw-kudos/kudos-docs/docs/boards/howto/kudos-boards-in-microsoft-outlook.md

 ![](/assets/boards/outlook-desktop1.png)

 The title of the email will automatically be filled, however you have the opportunity to change this if you wish.
 Select to `Include email body` so the contents of your email are included in your card.
-A board and list will automatically be recommended to you however you can change this selection by clicking on the board and list title and making a new selection.
+A board and list will automatically be recommended to you however you can change this selection by clicking on the board and list fields and making a new selection.

 ![](/assets/boards/outlook-desktop2.png)